sm64-port/sm64/README.md

 12. Run `make TARGET_PSP=1 SHELL=sh PYTHON=py`
 13. Optionally if you would prefer an EBOOT.PBP for use on CFW Run `make TARGET_PSP=1 SHELL=sh PYTHON=py pbp`, and the folder `mario64` will be made in the build folder.

+### Sega Dreamcast
+**Fixed textures live in the psp/textures/ folder. copy these into textures/, overwrite the extracted ones, and rebuild**

+1. Install the Dreamcast toolchain https://github.com/KallistiOS/KallistiOS/tree/master/utils/dc-chain.
+2. Install python3
+3. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`. **Note: Only US supported**
+4. Run `make TARGET_DC=1 scramble`
+5. This will produce a scrambled binary called `1ST_READ.BIN` ready to be burned onto a cd-r for use in a Dreamcast.

+**Docker Instructions**

+1. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`. **Note: Only US supported**
+2. Run the Docker container donated by mkst: `docker run --rm -ti -v $(pwd):/sm64 markstreet/sm64:dreamcast make TARGET_DC=1 scramble --jobs`
+3. This will produce a scrambled binary called `1ST_READ.BIN` ready to be burned onto a cd-r for use in a Dreamcast.

 #### Troubleshooting